MakVinicius/cspc-api/README.md

 ---

-The next step is to login in the app with the endpoint below.
+The next step is to log in the app with the endpoint below.
 Input the email and password from the admin user created above.
 The app will return a temporary access token (JWT) that you can use to authenticate in the backend.

 ```http
   POST http://localhost:8080/auth/signin